Training for Prosperity

 The Partnerships are developed through a collaborative process in which the providers analyse their current performance and identify quality improvement areas.

-With assistance from TED and the Skills for Providers team, training providers receive training to devise and implement a quality improvement plan which will help them meet the national standards.
+With assistance from TED and the Training Provider Support team, training providers receive training to devise and implement a quality improvement plan which will help them meet the national standards.

 Training providers co-invest in the Improvement Partnerships with financial and in-kind support.
 This is a win-win situation for the national skills sector.